 The history of the SSPX, like the history of the Catholic Church, is a beautiful mystery.
 Both continue to flourish despite many setbacks and uncertainties.
 From its humble origins, the SSPX has grown exponentially and today proclaims the faith throughout the world.

 The purpose of this new priestly order was poorly understood, however, even by the leaders in Rome.
 Many thought that the old archbishop had turned against the pope because he only permitted the old Latin rite of the Mass at his seminary.
-On the contrary, Archbishop Lefebvre insisted that he respected and honored the Holy Father, and that he was only continuing an unbroken Catholic tradition: he loved the Tridentine rite of the Mass and knew from experience how beneficial, even crucial, it was in forming holy priests.
-The Tridentine rite, after all, had never been suppressed, even though a newer vernacular rite was now permitted.
+On the contrary, Archbishop Lefebvre insisted that he respected and honored the Holy Father, and that he was only continuing an unbroken Catholic tradition: he loved the Tridentine Rite of the Mass and knew from experience how beneficial, even crucial, it was in forming holy priests.
+After all, the immemorial Roman Mass had never been suppressed, even though the Novus Ordo Missae had been introduced.

 Other modern tendencies which the archbishop opposed were ecumenism—a viewpoint which considered all religions as beneficial and valid—and collegiality—which insisted that the Church be ruled primarily by the democratic process and bishops’ conferences, limiting the power of the pope as sole head of the universal Church as well as each individual bishop’s autonomy within his own diocese.
-Archbishop Lefebvre’s strong stance on these issues did not please some of the Roman authorities who wanted only the new, vernacular rite of the Mass to flourish within a more liberal and modern Church.
+Archbishop Lefebvre’s strong stance on these issues did not please some of the Roman authorities who wanted only the new rite of Mass to flourish within a more liberal and modern Church.

 The SSPX, despite its apparent suppression, grew rapidly.
 New seminaries were opened in Germany, America, Argentina and Australia.
 Religious brothers, sisters, and lay third order members joined its swelling ranks; by 1987, the SSPX had spread its apostolate to every continent in the world.

 Archbishop Lefebvre, after repeated but ultimately unfruitful negotiations with Rome, decided in 1988 to consecrate four new bishops to serve the SSPX and its faithful.
-In response, the pope issued an official document excommunicating the archbishop along with these four new bishops.
+In response, the pope issued a declaration of excommunication to the archbishop and these four new bishops.
 This greatly saddened the archbishop, but he firmly believed that he could not in good conscience have acted otherwise and was bound to provide for the preservation of the SSPX and its worldwide apostolate.
-Archbishop Lefebvre died just three years later on 25 March 1991.
+Archbishop Lefebvre died just three years later on March 25, 1991.

-Today, the Society of Saint Pius X numbers over 600 priests and close to half a million faithful spread throughout the world and courageously continues its apostolic work.
+Today, the Society of St. Pius X numbers over 600 priests and close to half a million faithful spread throughout the world and courageously continues its apostolic work.